 Incorporating a portion of lean or vegetable protein into each meal (eggs, oily fish, organic chicken or turkey, tofu, beans and pulses) will slow gastric emptying, keeping you fuller for longer.
 It will also blunt the insulin spike you get from eating a carbohydrate-based meal, preventing the sugar cravings which inevitably follow that initial sugar high.

 Studies in animals have shown that exposure to chronic stress increases circulating ghrelin and growth hormone levels.
 It also interacts with the brain’s reward pathways to increase food intake, creating a vicious cycle where we begin to see food as a comfort during times of stress and anxiety.
 Incorporate yoga, meditation or breathing into your daily routine, get out for a walk or run in nature, find something that works for you to allow you to live (and eat) more mindfully.

 Sleep deprivation has been associated with an increase in ghrelin levels, appetite and hunger compared to sleeping for longer periods.
 Aim for 7 to 9 hours per night, practice good sleep hygiene by limiting screen time, avoid heavy meals and alcohol before bed, and try to stick to regular sleep and waking up times to regulate the circadian rhythm.

-Research in recent years has shown a link between High Intensity Interval Training (HIIT), reduced ghrelin and increased leptin levels.
-Incorporate some high intensity exercise into your lifestyle each week – circuits, sprints, cycling.
-Get out and get sweating!
+Research in recent years has shown a link between vigorous exercise, reduced ghrelin and increased leptin levels.
+So look to incorporate plenty of aerobic movement into your lifestyle each week Get out and get sweating!